 Alright, what you’ve been waiting for…some of my specific recommendations based on personal experience.

 Just because it’s not here doesn’t mean it’s not good, and just because I like it, doesn’t mean you will too.

-For such a large purchase, I would always recommend to see these rifles in person at your local gun shop (LGS) so you can touch and handle them.
-Or you can online order them to your shop which should have a FFL (Federal Firearms License) to process everything.
+For such a large purchase, I would always recommend seeing these rifles in person at your local gun shop (LGS) so you can touch and handle them.
+Or you can online order them to your shop which should have an FFL (Federal Firearms License) to process everything.